 So is there any way you can avoid spending a fortune on medication that you need?

-FDA itself solicit consumers for generic medication.
-Per FDA – “Generic drugs have exactly the same active ingredients and effects as brand-name drugs, but they can cost 30 percent to 80 percent less“.
+FDA itself solicit consumers for the generic medication.
+Per FDA – “Generic drugs have the same active ingredients and effects as brand-name drugs, but they can cost 30 percent to 80 percent less“.